chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 ```
 The script will remove those labels from any movies that have that label assigned.
 This slows the process down DRAMATICALLY.
 As an example, replacing images on a library of 658 movies took about 8 minutes.
 With REMOVE_LABELS, after 9 minutes the script was 4% through the same library.
 Manipulating labels through the PlexAPI library is *expensive*.

 You probably don't want to use this.
-Again, you provbaly don't want to do taht.
-The Plex UI is far faster.
+Really.
+The Plex UI is far faster for removing labels.
 PMM can remove labels as well, and is probably far faster.

 ### Usage
 1. setup as above